• Skip to primary navigation

 • Desiccated Coconut - I love to use the fine variety here.
 But if you only have unsweetened coconut flakes, then blend or process until they get to a fine texture.
 Avoid using sweetened coconut flakes.

-• Saffron
+• Saffron & Ground cardamom.

-Ingredients needed - details in the recipe card
+Ingredients needed, details in the recipe card.

 Instructions

 Add ricotta cheese to a medium size, heavy bottom non stick pan.
 Cook on medium heat, stirring constantly.
 The cheese will initially melt and then will come together into a sticky dough consistency.
-This takes about 5~6 minutes.

-Step by step photos showing the cooking of ricotta cheese until thick
+Step by step photos showing the cooking of ricotta cheese until thick.

 In a small bowl, warm 2 tablespoons of cream.
 Add the saffron, swirl around and set aside.